 Take the first step towards a rewarding career in counselling through this accredited vocational course, which provides students with a sound understanding of counselling theories and strategies.
 You will gain knowledge in therapy styles available for clients, and an insight into varying techniques and evaluation processes for use with clients on human behavioural issues.
+Enjoy flexibility and undertake the Diploma of Counselling online or on campus depending on your professional and personal commitments.

 COURSE AT A GLANCE